 Different Ideas for Day 4

-For the fourth day in Dubai, I have several ideas and you – of course – just pick the one that you like the most.
+For the fourth day in Dubai, I have several ideas, and you – of course – pick the one you like the most.

 Day Trip to Abu Dhabi

-If you go there for one day, I recommend booking a tour in advance.
-Tours are not that expensive and you can easily get around in Abu Dhabi with one.
+If you go there for one day, I recommend booking a tour instead.
+Tours are not that expensive, and you can enjoy the window views more.

-Of course, you are kind of stuck with the tour itinerary and don’t have much freedom.
-However, it is great for those who like to have a fixed itinerary and want to learn about the sights and places from a tour guide.
+Of course, you are stuck with the tour itinerary and don’t have much freedom.
+However, it is great for those who like to have a fixed itinerary and learn about the sights and places from a tour guide.

 Day Trip Tours from Dubai to Abu Dhabi

-Fancy a visit at Abu Dhabi Ferrari World?
+- Fancy a visit to Abu Dhabi Ferrari World?
 Then click here to find out about prices for a day trip incl. a ticket for Ferrari World

 Afterward, you could head to Global Village.
-It is close to the above-mentioned garden, and for about 5€, you have entry to a theme park that has roller coasters and displays from many different countries in the world.
+It is close to the above-mentioned garden, and for about 5€, you have entry to a theme park with roller coasters and displays from many different countries in the world.
 Hence the name.